openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/state_management/cj-macro-prop.md

 For \@State and \@Prop synchronization scenarios:

 - Use the value of the parent component's \@State variable to initialize the child component's \@Prop variable.
 When the \@State variable changes, its value will also be synchronized to the \@Prop variable.
-- Modifications to the \@Prop-decorated variable will not affect the value of its data source \@State-decorated variable.
+- Modifications to \@Prop-decorated variables will not affect the value of the data source \@State-decorated variable.
 - Besides \@State, the data source can also be decorated with \@Link or \@Prop, and the synchronization mechanism for \@Prop is the same.
 - The data source and \@Prop variable types must match. \@Prop allows simple types and class types.

 - When the decorated variable is another array type or Collection type, such as Array, Varray, ArrayList, HashMap, and HashSet, assigning new arrays is supported, but changes to internal elements cannot be observed.
-    Using HashSet as an example.
+    Take HashSet as an example.

     ```cangjie
-    // When the \@Prop-decorated object is a HashSet
+    // When \@Prop decorates a HashSet
     @Prop var message: HashSet<Int64>
     ```